 Does this happen in reality or is it another myth?

 It certainly does but you have to try really hard to get to this point.
-Take for example this blog, there are many incoming links because other webmasters find the content interesting and I also link to other sites in my articles because I find their content interesting and want to inform my readers about it.
-This is natural link building where a link has more value from the readers’ point of you rather than the search engine point of view.
-The best way to attract links is to publish content (text, images, videos, infographics etc) that other people would like to link.
+Take for example this blog.
+It has many incoming links because other webmasters find the content interesting and I also link to other sites in my articles because I find their content interesting.

 If natural links are what I have just described above, in which category do all other links belong?

-They belong in the category of artificial links and by adopting such techniques you increase the risk for getting a manual or algorithmic penalty by Google.
+They belong in the category of artificial links and by adopting such techniques you increase the risk of getting a manual or algorithmic penalty by Google.

 Is guest blogging a valid way to build links?